 Babson College Center for Entrepreneurial Studies: An index of full-text papers and abstracts from the frontiers of Entrepreneurship Research.
 Most of the researchers have won awards or have been recognized for their work.

-Center for Entrepreneurship Education and Development (CEED): Online quiz tests your entrepreneurial skills.
-Success stories and links to get started (online manual, search sites, etc.) are included.
+Center for Entrepreneurship Education and Development (CEED): Success stories and links to get started (online manual, search sites, etc.) are included.

-The Entrepreneur Network: Information, contacts and counsel for inventors and entrepreneurs (pre-startup through early stage).
+The Entrepreneurs Network: Information, contacts and counsel for inventors and entrepreneurs (pre-startup through early stage).

 Entrepreneurship.org: Monthly features covering a variety of topics.